Brachycephalic obstructive airway syndrome: Signs and symptoms

-Symptoms progress with age and typically become severe by 12 months.
+Symptoms of brachycephaly include: snoring, dyspnoea, emesis, stridor, insomnia, cyanosis, syncope, and dysphagia.

 Despite observing clinical signs of airway obstructions, some owners of brachycephalic breeds may perceive them as normal for the breed, and may not seek veterinary intervention until a particularly severe attack happens.

 After waking from surgery, most dogs that are intubated will try to claw out their tracheal tube.
 In contrast, brachycephalic dogs often seem quite happy to leave it in place as it opens the airway, making it easier to breathe.

 Secondary conditions

 Other conditions may be observed concurrently.
 These include swollen/everted laryngeal saccules, which further reduce the airway, collapsed larynx, and chronic obstructive pulmonary disease caused by the increased lung workload.

-Brachycephalic syndrome has been linked to changes in the lungs, as well as the gastrointestinal tract including bronchial collapse, gastroesophageal reflux, and chronic gastritis.

 Diagnosis

-This syndrome is diagnosed on the basis of the dog's breed, clinical signs, and results of a physical examination by a veterinarian.
-Stenotic nares can usually be diagnosed on visual inspection.
-Diagnosis of an elongated soft palate, everted laryngeal saccules, or other associated anatomical changes in the mouth will require heavy sedation or full general anesthesia.

 Treatment

 Treatment consists of surgery for widening the nostrils, removing the excess tissue of an elongated soft palate, or removing everted laryngeal saccules.
 Early treatment prevents secondary conditions from developing.

 Potential complications include hemorrhages, pain, and inflammation during and after surgery.
 Some veterinarians are hesitant to perform soft palate correction surgery.
 With CO2 surgical lasers, these complications are greatly diminished.